Cray-HPE/docs-csm/operations/CSM_product_management/Configure_Non-Compute_Nodes_with_CFS.md

 By default the script will perform the following steps:
 1. Finds the latest installed release version of the CSM product stream.
+1. Finds the CSM configuration version associated with the given release.
 1. Finds the latest commit on the release branch of the `csm-config-management` repo.
 1. Creates or updates the `ncn-personalization.json` configuration file.
 1. Finds all nodes in HSM with the `Management` role.